nikodunk/electrade-2-insurance-static/_posts/2017-10-09-hurricane.markdown

-<b>A possible solution</b><a name="solution"></a>
+<b>A possible solution for grid resilience</b><a name="solution"></a>

-A windowsill solar system bought off Amazon can be kept in the basement the rest of the year and then brought out and put together after the hurricane passes through.
+A solar system bought and assembled off Amazon can be low-cost backup kept in the basement the rest of the year and then brought out and put together after the hurricane passes through.
 This makes the solar buying process more like buying a consumer electronic.

 In this article we'll show you how to build one, where to get the parts, and whether this system makes any meaningful energy and makes financial sense.